• Skip to primary navigation

 • Meanwhile, mince garlic.

-• When onion is translucent, add garlic, basil, and oregano.
-Stir and sauté 2 minutes.
+• When onion is translucent, add garlic, Italian seasoning, dried basil, and onion powder.
+Stir and sauté 2 for minutes.

 • Reduce heat to medium-low.
 Add tomatoes and salt.
-Stir, then cover and simmer for about 20 minutes.
+Stir, then cover and simmer for about 20 minutes, or longer if desired.
+(Or simmer with the lid off for a reduced, thicker sauce.)

 Notes